Inhibition (law)

 Inhibition (from Latin inhibere, to restrain, prevent), as an English legal term, particularly used in ecclesiastical law, is an act of restraint or prohibition, for a writ from a superior to an inferior court, suspending proceedings in a case under appeal, also for the suspension of a jurisdiction of a bishop's court on the visitation of an archbishop, and for that of an archdeacon on the visitation of a bishop.
 It is more particularly applied to a form of ecclesiastical censure, suspending an offending clergyman from the performance of any religious service, or other spiritual duty, for the purpose of enforcing obedience to a monition or order of the bishop or judge.
-Such inhibitions are at the discretion of the ordinary if he considers that scandal might arise from the performance of spiritual duties by the offender (Church Discipline Act 1860, re-enacted by section 10 of the Clergy Discipline Act 1892 (55 & 56 Vict. c.
-32)).
+Such inhibitions are at the discretion of the ordinary if he considers that scandal might arise from the performance of spiritual duties by the offender [as per Church Discipline Act 1840 (3 & 4 Vict. c.
+86), re-enacted by section 10 of the Clergy Discipline Act 1892 (55 & 56 Vict. c.
+32)].

 By section 5 of the Sequestration Act 1871 (34 & 35 Vict. c.
 45), similar powers of inhibition are given where a sequestration remains in force for more than six months, and also, by the Benefices Act 1898 (61 & 62 Vict. c.
 48), in cases where a commission reports that the ecclesiastical duties of a benefice are inadequately performed through the negligence of the incumbent.

 In modern times, "inhibit(ion)" is a Philippine English variant of recusal or recuse in other English varieties.